maryash/maryash.github.io/135/syllabus_135.md

 LAB QUIZZES
 There will be a lab quiz during each lab period.

-GRADING
-3% all mid-lecture Quizzes, 3% all Homeworks, 3% for each of the 13 Labs (.5% for each Lab Quiz), 5% for each of the two projects.
-This may not seem like a lot, but beware that many exam questions will be based directly on homeworks, labs, and projects), 10% each of the two tests, and 30% the final exam — however, you must pass the final exam in order to pass the course.
-Your final exam grade may also replace the lowest of the two test scores.
-However, if you do not pass the final exam, you do not pass the course.

 LATE AND MAKE UP POLICY
 Ample time will be given to complete labs and projects.
 However, because of the logistics of running a large lecture course, there will be no late project or lab submissions.